AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_BFSFlame.rst

     >> PeleLM::Advance() --> Time: 0.877052

 clearly showing the use of 2 SDC iterations.
-The first line at each step provides the time step contraint from the CFL condition (``Conv:``) and from the density change condition (``divu:``).
+The first line at each step provides the time step constraint from the CFL condition (``Conv:``) and from the density change condition (``divu:``).
 Since an initial ``dt_shrink`` was applied upon initialization, the current step is smaller than the CFL but progressively increases